nexgenmods/google-scraper-analysis/README.md

 Manually collecting app store data is slow and error-prone, but our project simplifies the process by automating data collection and analysis.

 ## Features & Insights:
-### Free vs Paid Apps:
+- Free vs Paid Apps
-- Compares the number of free and paid apps in the pulled data.
+Compares the number of free and paid apps in the pulled data.

-### In-App Advertisements (IAP):
+- In-App Advertisements (IAP)
-- Highlights the number of apps with and without in-app advertisements.
+Highlights the number of apps with and without in-app advertisements.

-### App Genres:
+- App Genres
-- Categorizes apps based on their genres using keywords.
+Categorizes apps based on their genres using keywords.

-### Common Prices:
+- Common Prices
-- Displays the most common pricing for paid apps.
+Displays the most common pricing for paid apps.

-### Average Reviews:
+- Average Reviews
-- Shows the average number of reviews given by users per install.
+Shows the average number of reviews given by users per install.

-### Permissions:
+- Permissions
-- Identifies app categories that request the most permissions.
+Identifies app categories that request the most permissions.

 ## Prerequisites:
 Before running the scripts, ensure you have the following installed: